Florida Civil War History

 George D. Raysor.jpg

-(Photograph to the Left: 1st Lt.
+(Right) Photograph of 1st Lt.
 George D. Raysor, Co.
 G, 5th Florida Infantry.
-Gettysburg NMP.)
+Courtesy Gettysburg NMP.

 The 19th Maine had been directly placed in position on Cemetery Ridge by none other than Union Major General Winfield Scott Hancock, commander of the Federal II Corps.
 Colonel Francis Heath had his men lie down flat on the ground to avoid exposing them needlessly to Confederate artillery fire.
 When the Floridians advanced across the Emmitsburg Road they repulsed a mob of fleeing soldiers from Humphrey’s Division, which was directly in front of them.
 These panicked-stricken soldiers ran over top of Colonel Heath’s regiment and attempted to rally in its rear.
 In the meantime, Heath waited until the Floridian’s line of battle was well within effective musket range and then he ordered his 400 Mainers to stand and fire.
 He gave specific orders for his men to shoot the color bearer of one of the Florida regiments who was advancing in front of his brigade and seemed to be guiding it.
 The color bearer was so close that Colonel Heath could plainly distinguish the young man’s features; years later Heath recalled the determined look in the color bearer's eyes.
 His men fired and the colors went down.
 The Floridians halted and the two lines of battle exchanged volleys at a range of less than fifty yards.
 By this time, the Confederate ranks were thin.
 The brigade had advanced almost a mile from its starting position in Spangler’s Woods.
 It has advanced under punishing artillery fire while pushing back several lines of blue-clad infantry.
 Lang's regiments had sustained heavy losses, with many company commanders killed or seriously wounded, and the entire color guard of its center regiment, the 8th Florida, casualties.